Melody enjoys sharing her personal experiences with others. This is an unendorsed product review by a customer.

 When I researched reviews about Hot Shot Bed Bug Fogger, the main complaint with the fogger (and the problem with the complaint) helped me figure out how to use the product.

 1) Hot Shot Bed Bug Fogger can cause bed bugs to run deeper into cracks and crevices.

-Yes, it does, but there is a solution! !
-I have seen bed bugs intentionally avoid areas sprayed with pesticide.
-I cannot hammer this in to people’s heads enough.
+Yes, it can, but there is a solution!
+I have seen bed bugs intentionally avoid areas sprayed with pesticides.
+I cannot hammer this into people’s heads enough.
 You must seal your home against bed bugs!

-For this reason the first thing you need to do when eradicating bed bugs, outside of inspecting bedding and furniture, is spray ALL cracks and crevices with Hot Shot Bed bug spray.
+For this reason, the first thing you need to do when eradicating bed bugs (outside of inspecting bedding and furniture) is to spray ALL cracks and crevices with Hot Shot Bed bug spray.
 Then use the fogger, and then seal.

 Because this sometimes happens, people make claims that this product is a scam, but it isn’t.
 It really does work if you follow the correct procedure, AND your bugs are not resistant.
 There is no way to know until you try it.